How Technology Affects Families

 - Are families unplugging devices to really plug into each other?

-Based on several studies, it appears that families aren’t doing a great job of connecting.
+Studies suggest that families aren’t doing a great job of connecting.

 “This constant multi-tasking that people are doing results in dopamine ‘squirts.’
-These lead to an addiction to constant techno-activity,” Van Epp said.
+These lead to an addiction to constant techno-activity,” Van Epp says.
 “Yet, studies show that downtime for the brain is essential to the development of identity, morals, empathy and creativity.”